cmu-sei/scir-oss/README.md

 # Obtain supply chain inforrmation about a Open Source project given
 # its GitHub name and repository and any Software Bill of Materials
 # represented by the project and its dependencies.
-scir-oss.sh -C oparest -G go-training/opa-restful -P github:sbom
+scir-oss.sh analyze -C oparest -G go-training/opa-restful -P github:sbom

 # Perform the same analysis with a Software Bill of Materials generated
 # in SPDX from a locally scanned folder
-scir-oss.sh -C oparest -G go-training/opa-restful -P myOpaRest.spdx.json:sbom
+scir-oss.sh analyze -C oparest -G go-training/opa-restful -P myOpaRest.spdx.json:sbom

 # After analysis, published the results to an Atlassian Confluence site
-pub-scir.sh -C oparest -T "OPA REST-API" -S MySpace -A "OSS-P4/R Reports"
+scir-oss.sh publish -C oparest -T "OPA REST-API" -S MySpace -A "OSS-P4/R Reports"

 # Or, view the results using a local Markdown viewer
 glow oparest/oparest_scir.md